rodolfonobrega/antflow/README.md

 I built AntFlow to solve this exact problem.
 Instead of batch-by-batch processing, AntFlow uses worker pools where:

-- ✅ Each worker handles tasks independently
+- Ô£à Each worker handles tasks independently
-- ✅ When a worker finishes, it immediately grabs the next task
+- Ô£à When a worker finishes, it immediately grabs the next task
-- ✅ Slow tasks don't block fast ones
+- Ô£à Slow tasks don't block fast ones
-- ✅ Always maintain optimal concurrency (e.g., 10 tasks running simultaneously)
+- Ô£à Always maintain optimal concurrency (e.g., 10 tasks running simultaneously)
-- ✅ Built-in retry logic for failed tasks
+- Ô£à Built-in retry logic for failed tasks
-- ✅ Multi-stage pipelines for complex workflows
+- Ô£à Multi-stage pipelines for complex workflows

 **Result:** My OpenAI batch processing went from taking hours to completing in a fraction of the time, with automatic retry handling and zero idle time.